uretgec/awesome-web-online-tools/README.md

 - [dnscheck.co](https://www.dnscheck.co/) - Monitor DNS records.
 Request DNS updates by sharing reports that show the pass/fail status of each record.
 Troubleshoot DNS issues.
 DNS records are automatically re-checked, and reports updated.
 DNS records can be imported from a zone file, or added individually.
 (Commercial)
 - [dns.google.com](https://dns.google.com) - Google Public Dns (Simple)
 - [viewdns.info](http://www.viewdns.info/) - Your one source for DNS related tools.

+### Image Optimizer
+- [tinypng.com](https://tinypng.com/) - Make your website faster and save bandwidth.
+TinyPNG optimizes your PNG images by 50-80% while preserving full transparency!
+(Best)
+- [compressor.io](https://compressor.io/compress) - Compress and optimize your images Up to 90% file size reduction.
+- [optimizilla.com](http://optimizilla.com/) - This online image optimizer uses a smart combination of the best optimization and lossy compression algorithms to shrink JPEG and PNG images to the minimum possible size while keeping the required level of quality.

 ## License
 No License.